mozilla/glean/docs/user/adding-new-metrics.md

 - **E. User, set on change**: The default value is missing from Ping 1, but since `user` lifetime metrics aren't cleared unless the user profile is reset, it is included in all subsequent pings.

-- **F. User, set on change**: Since `user` lifetime metrics aren't cleared unless the user profile is reset, it is included in all pings.
+- **F. User, set on init and change**: Since `user` lifetime metrics aren't cleared unless the user profile is reset, it is included in all pings.

 Note that for all of the metric configurations, the toggle of the preference off and on during Ping 4 is completely missed.
 If you need to create a ping containing one, and only one, value for this metric, consider using a [custom ping](pings/custom.html) to create a ping whose lifetime matches the lifetime of the value.